AntonioPCruz/AntonioPCruz/README.md

 ### Welcome! 👋

-I'm a Computer Science and Engineering Student at University of Beira Interior. 🏫
+I'm a Graduated Computer Engineer at University of Beira Interior. 🏫

 Currently working as a AI Engineer at Cyient. 💼